No results for ""

 CUPED is available for:

-• Average metrics: Metrics using the "average" analysis method, regardless of their scale, whether they are conversion binary/count metrics or numeric continuous metrics.
-This excludes percentile metrics.
+• Average metrics: metrics using the "average" analysis method, regardless of their scale, including conversion metrics and numeric continuous metrics.
+This excludes metrics using a percentile analysis method.

-• After first hour and a half: Experiments that have been receiving events for at least an hour and a half.
-CUPED is not available for experiments receiving events for less than an hour and a half, due the longer time it takes to compute the covariate-adjusted means and their standard errors (SEs) in the data pipeline.
+• Experiments that have been running for at least 90 minutes: CUPED is not available for experiments receiving events for less than an hour and a half, due to the longer time it takes to compute the covariate-adjusted means and their standard errors (SEs) in the data pipeline.
 Results before the first hour and a half are not covariate-adjusted, even if the metrics have been enabled for covariate adjustment.

 Model